David Edelstadt: Biography

-Following his hospitalization, David and his brother joined a cell of the Am-Olam organization, leaving Russia for a Jewish agricultural commune in the USA.
-In May 1882, David arrived in New York via London, and later settled in Cincinnati, Ohio, working as a factory worker.
+Following his hospitalization, Edelstadt and his brother joined a cell of the Am-Olam organization, leaving Russia for a Jewish agricultural commune in the US.
+In May 1882, Edelstadt arrived in New York via London, and later settled in Cincinnati, Ohio, working as a factory worker.

 While in the United States, Edelstadt continued to write poetry in Russian, eventually learning and writing in English as well.
 While in Ohio, Edelstadt became interested in anarchism.
 Edelstadt participated in the Pioneers of Freedom, the first Jewish anarchist group in New York which was formed following the arrest of the Haymarket martyrs.
 In January 1889, Edelstadt's first poem written in America appeared in the Russian Social Democratic newspaper Znamya in New York.
-In search of work, Edelstadt moved to Orange, New Jersey then returned to New York.
+In search of work, Edelstadt moved to Orange, New Jersey, then returned to New York.
 Here he began to write poetry in Yiddish, which was published in the anarchist Jewish newspaper Warhait.
 His writings have also been published in the London magazine Arbeiter Friend and in the New York socialist newspaper "Morgenstern".

-In 1891, David contracted tuberculosis, and he was forced to leave New York for treatment in the city of Denver, Colorado, where he died on October 17, 1892.
+In 1891, Edelstadt contracted tuberculosis, and he was forced to leave New York for treatment in the city of Denver, Colorado, where he died on October 17, 1892.